 Most tenure-track professor positions at four-year colleges and universities require a doctorate.
 Students usually earn a doctorate in a specialization, such as twentieth century, medieval or military history.
 A doctoral candidate must complete a dissertation in a topic related to their major, which must be unique and contribute new ideas to the field of history.
 Many postgraduate students also serve as teaching assistants during graduate school and gain first-hand experience teaching at the college level.

-The BLS projected that job opportunities for postsecondary history professors were expected to increase by 14% between 2012 and 2022.
+The BLS projected that job opportunities for postsecondary teachers, including history professors, were expected to increase by 13% between 2014 and 2024.
 This growth was attributed to an expected increase in enrollment at colleges and universities.